 !curl -fsSL https://packages.redis.io/redis-stack/redis-stack-server-6.2.6-v7.focal.x86_64.tar.gz -o redis-stack-server.tar.gz !tar -xvf redis-stack-server.tar.gz !pip install redis

 That’s it!
 It’s that simple.

-Let’s now look at the commands we’ll need to verify that Redis is running, connect to it and read and write data.
+Let’s now look at the commands we need to verify that Redis is running, connect to it, and read and write data.

-If you want to verify that Redis is up and running you can connect to the server and run the “PING command”.
-We create a connection to Redis using the Python client redis-py and then we ‘ping’ the server:
+To verify that Redis is up and running, create a connection to Redis using the Python client redis-py and then ping the server:

 import redis client = redis.Redis(host = 'localhost', port=6379) client.ping()

-If you get True, then you are good to go!
+If you get a response True, then you are good to go!

 client.set('foo', 'bar') client.get('foo')